blinkseb/xbmc.addons.buildbot/README.md

 xcopy "include\curl\*" %INC_DIR% /E /Q /I /Y
 </pre>

+  If you want to exclude something from being copied, just provide a 'exclude.txt' file in the 'dependencies' folder. (see http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/xcopy.mspx?mfr=true for the /exclude parameter)

   Note: don't store *anything* in the dependencies folder, except the scripts folder.
 The 'lib', 'bin' and 'include' folders are automatically removed as soon as the build is completed.